mikeshulman/narya/README.md

 ### Compilation

 Narya requires OCaml version 5.1.0 (or later) and various libraries.
+After installing any version of OCaml and its package manager Opam, you can install Narya with its dependencies as follows:

 ```
 opam switch create 5.1.0